 Spotlights are affected by falloff, attenuation, and range.
 These factors, as well as the distance light travels to each vertex, are figured in when computing lighting effects for objects in a scene.
 Computing these effects for each vertex makes spotlights the most computationally time-consuming of all lights in Direct3D.

-The D3DLIGHT9 C++ structure contains three members that are used only by spotlights.
-These members - Falloff, Theta, and Phi - control how large or small a spotlight object's inner and outer cones are, and how light decreases between them.
+Falloff, Theta, and Phi values are used only by spotlights.
+These values control how large or small a spotlight object's inner and outer cones are, and how light decreases between them.

-The following illustration shows the relationship between the values for these members and how they can affect a spotlight's inner and outer cones of light.
+The following illustration shows the relationship between these values and how they can affect a spotlight's inner and outer cones of light.

 Spotlights emit a cone of light that has two parts: a bright inner cone and an outer cone.
 Light is brightest in the inner cone and isn't present outside the outer cone, with light intensity attenuating between the two areas.
 This type of attenuation is commonly referred to as falloff.